PrivSec-dev/privsec.dev/content/posts/linux/ChromeOS Questionable Encryption.md

 ## What This Means

-Essentially, this means that if Google is malicious, coerced by the government, or hacked, their servers can record the user password prior to it being hashed.
+This means that if Google is malicious, coerced by the government, or hacked, their servers can record the user password prior to it being hashed.
 That password can then be used to gain access to the files on the hardware when the attacker gains physical access.

 Just to be clear here, this is not a vulnerability, it's just how the system is designed.